 At the core of it, it is a war film, though steeped in fantasy, and so captures the spirit of patriotic men who are on a mission to defend their land.
 Starring Gerard Butler and Lena Headey of Game of Thrones fame, it was directed by Zack Snyder and released in 2007.
 If nothing else, the movie certainly makes for ridiculously unrealistic eye candy.

-Watch some of the best moments from the film here.
+Watch some of the best moments of the film here.

 Which movie will you be watching this Independence Day?
 Let us know in the comments below!